mooss/noisy/README.md

 ## Resources

-If you are curious about procedural generation, [Red Blob Games](https://www.redblobgames.com) is a fantastic source of inspiration that provides great explanations and interactive examples.
+If you are curious about procedural generation, here are a few resources to explore the topic.

+[Red Blob Games](https://www.redblobgames.com) is a fantastic source of inspiration that provides great explanations and interactive examples.
 A few particularly interesting posts:
  - [Making maps with noise functions](https://www.redblobgames.com/maps/terrain-from-noise/)
  - [Voronoi maps tutorial](https://www.redblobgames.com/x/2022-voronoi-maps-tutorial/)
  - [Mapgen4](https://www.redblobgames.com/maps/mapgen4/)

+ProcGen Space has [a page](https://procgen.space/resources) with a lot of links to procedural generation resources that can be filtered with tags.

 ## Run locally